-Also, it is important to watch for signs the medication has numbed the back of the child’s throat.
+Also, it is important to watch for signs that the medication has numbed the back of the child’s throat.
 This can cause difficulty swallowing.

 Many drugstores sell homeopathic medications that may be labeled as teething tablets.
 However, the FDA also warns against using these to treat teething pain.

 If home remedies are not relieving 2-year molar pain, it may be a good idea to make an appointment with the child’s doctor.

 Teething should not make a child feel ill.
 Speak with a doctor if the child exhibits any of the following symptoms: